lexnederbragt/teaching-portfolio/pub/mappe.md

 without revealing the correct answer.
 If there is a spread of answers among the correct one and one or more of the distractors, students are asked to discuss the question in pairs or small groups.
 They then vote again (individually, not as a group).
-More than often, the results show many more students converging on the correct answer.
+Often, the results of the second voting show many more students converging on the correct answer.
 If needed or desired, the teacher can go over the different answers and explain how they are right or wrong.

 Peer instruction has also been studied in the context of programming, with positive results on student learning [@crouch2001Peer].